Athensworks/OBWapp-iOS/README.md

 # OBWapp-iOS
-An app for OBW that runs on iOS devices.
+An app for Ohio Brew Week that runs on iOS devices.

 This app communicates with the OBW node.js app (https://github.com/AthensWorks/OBWapp-API).